imegabiz/tcb/README_EN.md

 - Advanced JSON settings: Fake DNS, IPv6, Allow LAN, TCP Fast Open, Local DNS, Remote DNS / DoH
 - ECH support to encrypt the Client Hello and hide the SNI from DPI systems
 - Configurable routing rules: select Iran, China, and Russia for direct routing (Bypass), and select the Ads, Porn, QUIC, Malware, Phishing, and Cryptominers categories for blocking; both groups apply simultaneously across all three output formats (Xray, Sing-box, Clash)
+- **Bypass Sanctions**: direct routing for sanctioned services (ChatGPT, Google AIs, Microsoft, Oracle, Docker, Adobe, Epic Games, Intel, AMD, Nvidia, Asus, HP, Lenovo) using a configurable anti-sanction DNS (default: 178.22.122.100), even if your outbound IP is detected as Iranian
+- **Custom Routing Rules**: two text boxes for entering your own domains/IPs/CIDRs to directly Bypass or Block, independent of the built-in categories above
 - User-editable Observatory Settings (leastPing/leastLoad interval, mode, sampling, timeout) for the Xray core
 - Chain Proxy — the ability to chain TCB configs to an external server (VLESS, Trojan, Shadowsocks, SOCKS5, or HTTP) to keep the outbound IP fixed, across all three JSON output formats (Xray, Sing-box, Clash)
 - JSON config dedicated to the Xray core, based on the latest stable release of that core (26.7.28)